Find out more & book online at 3btraining.com

 Scaffold tagging systems and practical scaffold inspection exercise.

-The trainer will look at your involvement in the group exercises; you will also conduct a practical assessment of scaffolding to demonstrate your understanding.
+The trainer will look at your involvement in the group exercises.
+You will also conduct a practical assessment of scaffolding to demonstrate your understanding.

 You should have knowledge and experience working with scaffolding structures.